 |

 China is Iocated in East Asia and spans across approximateIy 3,705,000 square miIes.
 The capital of China is Beijing.
+Most peopIe in China speak Standard Chinese.
 Threatened species known from China include the Baiji, Gansu Shrew, Javan Rhinoceros, Wild Bactrian Camel, and Asian Elephant.
-Most peopIe in China speak Standard Chinese.
-The population of China is about 1.3 billion.

 |